 The Company also evaluates the existence of derivatives implicitly in contracts and financial instruments as stipulated by IFRS 9 and classifies them pursuant to their contractual terms and the business model of the group.
-As of June 30, 2019 and December 31, 2018, the Company had no implicit derivatives.
+As of December 31, 2019, the Company had no implicit derivatives.

-Fair value hierarchy
+2.10.3 Fair value hierarchy

-The fair value of an asset or liability is defined as the price that would be received for selling an asset or paid to transfer a liability, in an orderly transaction between market participants on the measurement date.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants on the date of the transaction.
+Fair value is based on the presumption that the transaction to sell the asset or to transfer the liability takes place;